 THE FIRST FAMILY OF POMMARD

-The Micault’s longstanding residency in Pommard began in 1340 when Philibert Micault was bestowed the grand title of Captain of Pommard, a reward for his courage fighting against Charles X, the last Bourbon king of France.
-This prestigious duty, as well as that of becoming Mayor of Pommard, would be a position awarded to other eminent members of the five families that owned Château de Pommard, since 1726.
+The Micault’s longstanding residency in Pommard began in 1340 when Philibert Micault was bestowed the grand title of Captain of Pommard.
+It was a reward for his courage fighting against Charles X, the last Bourbon king of France.
+This prestigious duty ; as well as that of becoming Mayor of Pommard ; would be a position awarded to other eminent members of the five families that owned Château de Pommard, since 1726.

-Before the era of the Micaults flourished in Pommard, it was the Dukes of Burgundy who gave prosperity to the region, employing the monks of Citeaux Abbey, to first toil the soils, once belonging to the Romans.
+Before the era of the Micaults flourished in Pommard, it was the Dukes of Burgundy who gave prosperity to the region.
+They would employ the monks of Citeaux Abbey, to first toil the soils, once belonging to the Romans.

-In the 14th century however, the Dukes of Burgundy abandoned their Pommard property – leaving behind only "a nasty tower in ruins" – and moved to Dijon.
-In their absence, it was the owners of local Château owners who were delegated authority over the land, allowing new noble families to take control.
-In 1340, the king of France, Phillip VI – the first King of France from the House of Valois gave Eudes IV – one of the last Dukes of Burgundy – to appoint men he trusted to become captains of the kingdom's fortresses.
+In the 14th century however, the Dukes of Burgundy abandoned their Pommard property.
+They left behind only “a nasty tower in ruins” and moved to Dijon.
+In their absence, it was the owners of local Château owners who were delegated authority over the land.
+This would allow new noble families to take control.
+In 1340, the king of France, Phillip VI ; the first King of France from the House of Valois gave Eudes IV ; one of the last Dukes of Burgundy – to appoint men he trusted to become captains of the kingdom’s fortresses.
 Eudes IV appointed Phillibert Micault the man in charge of Pommard.

 Philibert needed somewhere to live.
 And so began a long-line of Micault’s tied to the geography of Pommard.
 Indeed, Philibert Micault never left.
 His remains can be found buried in Pommard cemetery, located next to the vines of Clos Marey-Monge.